-- Keroro Gunsou: In one story Tamama pretends to be a god (angel in the Funimation English dub) after being caught by a boy practising soccer.
+- Sgt.
+Frog: In one story Tamama pretends to be a god (angel in the Funimation English dub) after being caught by a boy playing soccer.
 While he did help the boy become more confident he gave some rather strange advice, especially in the manga and English dub, not to mention teaching the boy a soccer kick fueled by resentment.

-- Kyoko, in a mini version of this, has become Ren's gag Obi Wan in costume as a rooster named Bou.
-His relationship with the rooster has evolved oddly and with no apparent introspection on his part over the course of the series, although he seems to think it's a guy older than himself.
+- Kyoko, in a mini version of this, has become Ren's gag Obi-Wan in costume as a rooster named Bou.
+His relationship with the rooster has evolved oddly and with no apparent introspection on his part throughout the series, although he seems to think it's a guy older than himself.
 Since his reaction when this comes out will be primarily embarrassment (and amazement at how oblivious she can be, given Bou's been giving him advice about seducing the teenage girl he loves without Kyoko ever suspecting it's her), it's much easier to look forward to than the collapse of Ren's web of lies.
 It should be hilarious.

-- In the world of Slayers, there are plenty of real, actual demons, many of whom are openly seeking humans with whom to make an infernal pact with.
-So it's kind of impressive, in a retarded kind of way, that the Goldfish Poop Gang Harmless Villain manages to be a fervent worshipper of a demon who apparently doesn't actually exist.
+- In the world of Slayers, there are plenty of real, actual demons, many of whom are openly seeking humans with whom to make an infernal pact.
+So it's kind of impressive that the Goldfish Poop Gang Harmless Villain manages to be a fervent worshipper of a demon who doesn't exist.

 - Gil Graham from Magical Girl Lyrical Nanoha A's has provided Hayate with a home and allowance, even paying for hospital funds.
-Turns out that this is his gambit to make Hayate the master of the Book of Darkness, allowing him to seal the Book of Darkness away.
+Turns out that this is him trying to ease his guilt over the fact that she's going to be sacrificed as part of his plan to seal the Book of Darkness.

 - Light Yagami of Death Note briefly wonders why he was given a book that could kill anybody.
 When Ryuk, the being who slipped him the Death Note, tells him that 'I did it because I was bored.
 There's nothing special about you', he decides fate gave him the Death Note.
 This tells you something about his motivation.

 - Done in spades to Nagato from Naruto.
 Blessed with the legendary Rinnegan eye power, he is first told by Jiraiya that his eyes are a sign that he is destined to do great things.
 Also, Jiraiya was given a prophecy that foretold that he would train a special kid who would change the world, and believing that the kid was Nagato he decided to train him.
 Sometime later Tobi outright tells Nagato that he is the reincarnation of the Sage of the Six Paths.
 But much later, after getting his ideals shattered, Nagato strays from the right path and becomes Pain, calling himself a god and justifying all his atrocities by his beliefs.
-Turns out that the reason he had the Rinnegan was because at some point Madara Uchiha had implanted his own eyes into him as part of a Thanatos Gambit, so that Nagato could learn to use them for the purpose of reviving him when the time was right.
+Turns out that the reason Nagato even had the Rinnegan in the first place was that at some point Madara Uchiha had implanted his own eyes into him as part of a Thanatos Gambit so that Nagato could learn to use them to revive him when the time was right.

 - In Green Lantern the False Guardians who empowered G'nort and others to intentionally discredit the Green Lantern Corps fill this role.

-- In Chick Tracts, false gods and other devils often fill the FEE role, offering people what the victims already have or what the devils can't provide.
-Especially God-as-worshipped-by-catholics-and-muslims gets portrayed this way a lot.
-However, humans are fully capable of being FEP without any help from demons.
-There's a tract where a kid goes Jumping Off the Slippery Slope and becomes a serial killer from finding out Santa, the Tooth Fairy, and the Easter Bunny aren't real.
+- In Chick Tracts, false gods and other devils often fill the Faux Empowering Entity role, offering people what the victims already have or what the devils can't provide.
+Especially God-as-worshiped-by-Catholics-and-Muslims get portrayed this way a lot.
+However, humans are fully capable of being Faux Empowered People without any help from demons.
+There's an Author Tract where a kid goes Jumping Off the Slippery Slope and becomes a serial killer from finding out Santa, the Tooth Fairy, and the Easter Bunny aren't real.

-- In Fables, Cinderella is quite disillusioned with the fairy godmother, who did set her up with that jerk "Prince Charming" in spite of already knowing about his trail of failed marriages.
+- In Fables, Cinderella is quite disillusioned with the Fairy Godmother, who set her up with that jerk "Prince Charming" despite already knowing about his track record of failed marriages.

 - In the Nighthawk mini-series in the Marvel Universe, Nighthawk is in a coma and has a vision of an angel that facilitates his healing and bestows on him a "second sight", which enables him to see criminal acts before they are committed.
 In return, he must punish the would-be criminals.
 Once healed, Richmond becomes Nighthawk once again and fights crime until forced into a confrontation with Daredevil, whom he kills.
 The "angel" then reveals itself to be the demon Mephisto, who transports Nighthawk and Daredevil's corpse to Hell, intending to claim Daredevil's soul.

 - In A Beautiful Mind, John Nash is getting increasingly erratic orders from the government agent who made him a Knight in Shining Armor against the evil communist conspiracy.
-The questgiver is actually a delusion, caused by John's schizophrenia.
+The quest giver is a delusion, caused by John's schizophrenia.

-- In The Ledge, Gavin argues that Shana's inner strengths and weaknesses comes from herself, not from God or the Devil.
+- In The Ledge, Gavin argues that Shana's inner strengths and weaknesses come from herself, not from God or the Devil.

-- In The Wonderful Wizard of Oz, the Wizard is ultimately proven to be a fraud, giving out Magic Feathers as if they were real gifts (however, the gifts are symbolic.
-Thus they can be considered valid in the film version, which was All Just a Dream.)
-In the novels, the Wizard later learns real magic that nonetheless never has as big an effect on characters or the story as those three symbolic gifts he gave in the first book.
+- In The Wonderful Wizard of Oz, the Wizard is ultimately proven to be a fraud, giving out Magic Feathers as if they were real gifts.
+As with most Magic Feathers, though, they do encourage characters to realize the potential that was inside them the whole time.
+In the later novels, the Wizard learns real magic that nonetheless never has as big an effect on characters or the story as those three symbolic gifts he gave in the first book.

-- Pip from Great Expectations believes his sudden endowment to be from Mrs. Havisham to groom him into a proper husband for her ward, Estella.
+- Pip from Great Expectations believes his sudden endowment to be from Miss Havisham to groom him into a proper husband for her ward, Estella.
 He's quite shocked to find otherwise.

 - Played With because he knows for a fact that he does have an anonymous benefactor, it's just his guess is incorrect; it's actually the convict he helped at the beginning of the book.

 - In the Nightside series, the Removal Man believes his power was granted to him by God, and that he is using it to do God's work.
-He is Driven to Suicide when John Taylor reveals who has actually been backing his power, and for what reason.
+He is Driven to Suicide when John Taylor reveals who has been backing his power and for what reason.

 - An episode of Jonathan Creek featured a man who believed he'd made a deal with the devil for prosperity, and had fairly good reasons for believing so as well.
 But in the belief he was invincible he took greater and greater risks.
 In fact, the real source was the Secret Service, seeking to protect his secret Royal Bastard wife.

 - Played for maximum tragedy & angst in the Star Trek: Voyager episode "Course Oblivion".
-The crew put their trust in a shape-shifting alien who they believe to be the Star Fleet Captain Kathryn Janeway until they discover that they are also shape-shifting aliens that have been removed from their home world, forgetting that they were copies of the original crew.
+The crew put their trust in a shape-shifting alien who they believe to be the Starfleet Captain Kathryn Janeway until they discover that they are also shape-shifting aliens that have been removed from their homeworld, forgetting that they were copies of the original crew.
 This creature does believe itself to be Janeway, and it's trying to keep her crew safe and get them home, just like the real Janeway would.
-Too bad for the crew that she's not a real Star Fleet officer, and has a really flawed understanding of what is "safe" and what is "home".
+Too bad for the crew that she's not a real Starfleet officer, and has a flawed understanding of what is "safe" and what is "home".

 - In the Supernatural episode "Bad Day At Black Rock" a hunter pursuing Sam Winchester comes to believe that God himself is on his side after he finds Sam through a series of remarkable coincidences.
 In reality, Sam has just been suffering really bad luck after losing a cursed Rabbit's Foot.

 - In Angel, Spike is set up as a possible replacement for Angel.
 After all, the Shanshu Prophecy doesn't tell us which vampire-with-a-soul it's talking about.
 Angel got his soul as a curse, whereas Spike fought to get his back.
 He sets himself up as a small private investigator helping the hopeless on behalf of the Powers That Be, as represented by their psychic emissary, Doyle.
 Yes, this is exactly the first-season plot.
-Except that "Doyle" is really Lindsay, the evil Wolfram and Hart runaway, out to get revenge on Angel by undermining his faith in his own destiny and using his chief rival Spike as an unwitting errand-boy.
+Except that "Doyle" is Lindsay, the evil Wolfram, and Hart runaway, out to get revenge on Angel by undermining his faith in his destiny and using his chief rival Spike as an unwitting errand boy.

 - Defiance: The mayor gave her sister (the headmistress of the city's brothel) a coin when they were kids, saying that their mother sacrificed herself to save them and gave them an heirloom coin as a dying wish.
 It turns out that their mother was just another scavenger who was too afraid to protect her children and ran like hell.
 Said coin is not from Saint Smitty Warben Jaegar Man Jensen because there is no Saint Smitty Warben... yeah.